andrew-johnson-4/PunCalculus/README.md

 Intermediate rules are subject to coloring precedence.
 All rules that do assign a concrete type are termed "terminal."

+Types are either singular or plural, never both.
+If you want to turn A + B into a singular type, then you could write it as AB.

 The type system above is not strongly normalizing yet.

 ## Citations